 3.1.
 Design and transmission of radio advertisements.

 Between February and August 2009 on a region-wide radio station, a total of 27 one hour radio programs per week for 8 months were transmitted (See Annex 4.4).
-In the program called "Action in Prepardnes*, themes and contents related to emergency preparedness were given, which were defined with CODEM and CODEL in order to complement and enhance the contents given by them.
+In the program called "Action in Preparedness*, themes and contents related to emergency preparedness were given, which were defined with CODEM and CODEL in order to complement and enhance the contents given by them.

 3.2.
 Review, printing and distribution of COPECO´s education and publicity materials.

-A review was made of the available materilas related to the project’s thematic contents, in a particular manner, sources have been from COPECO, Red Cross International Federation and OFDA.
-The materials were givewn to school teachers, CODEM and CODEL members and their respective Committees.
+A review was made of the available materials related to the project’s thematic contents, focusing on COPECO, Red Cross International Federation and OFDA sources.
+The materials were given to school teachers, CODEM and CODEL members and their respective Committees.

 Materiales entregados: